cop1000/actions-hello-world/responses/workflow-block-success.md

 The `main.workflow` file cannot edited using an integration.
 Try editing the file using the web interface, or your command line.

-It is possible that you are using an integration (like GitHub Desktop or any other tool that authenticates as you and pushed on your behalf) if you receive a message like the one below:
+It is possible that you are using an integration (like GitHub Desktop or any other tool that authenticates as you and pushes on your behalf) if you receive a message like the one below:

 ```shell
 To https://github.com/your-username/your-repo.git